thomasteplick/mlpbackprop/README.md

 <br>
 <p>
 The <i>Learning Rate</i> and <i>Momentum</i> must be less than one.
 Each <i>Epoch</i> consists of the number of <i>Training Examples</i>.
-One training example is the x-y coordinate of the point in the Cartesian plane and the desired class (0, 1, …).
+One training example is the x-y coordinate of the point in the Cartesian Plane and the desired class (0, 1, …).
 The <i>Separation</i> specifies how far apart the classes are.
 Entering zero means there is no distance between the classes.
 Each class can therefore be regarded as a cluster of points; the hidden layers determine where those clusters are.
 The <i>Ensembles</i> are used to average the Epochs and to minimize the variance of the mean-square-error (MSE).